 Faxes are an aging, unreliable and even insecure tool for transfer of personal health information.
-Unfortunately, it is also an outmoded technology that refuses to die... in medicine.
+Unfortunately, it is also an outmoded technology that refuses to die in medicine.
 We hope Connect Care will help us escape faxes.
-However, many health care facilities, offices and clinics that still use this technology.
-So how does Connect Care deal with faxes?
+However, many healthcare facilities, offices and clinics still use this technology.
+So, how does Connect Care deal with faxes?

 The Connect Care approach differs according to whether faxes are outgoing or incoming.

-Virtually all outbound faxes destined for individuals or practices that require documents communicated via fax can be sent directly from within the Connect Care CIS.
+Virtually all outbound faxes destined for individuals or practices that require documents communicated via fax can be sent directly from within the Connect Care clinical information system.
 This happens through an interface to the Alberta Health Services provincial instance of RightFax software.
-Health Information Management monitors any error reports, failed deliveries or other issues.
+Health Information Management (HIM) monitors any error reports, failed deliveries or other issues.
 The user simply needs to indicate that an outgoing communication should be sent by fax.
-Even that is not really necessary.
-Connect Care knows the information delivery preference of external providers (those not using Connect Care as their record of care) and routes by fax if that is what's needed.
+Even that is not really necessary; Connect Care knows the information delivery preference of external providers (those not using Connect Care as their record of care) and routes by fax if that is what's needed.

 Connect Care has not replaced the myriad of fax machines, fax telephone numbers or other workflows that are known and understood for receiving faxes from external organizations.
 These will arrive and, in most cases, generate a printed record.
-If the received material is important for including in the Connect Care record, then office and ward support staff (with HIM assistance) scan the received fax for attachment to the Connect Care record (Guide: Scanning Workflows).
+If the received material is important for including in the Connect Care record, then office and ward support staff (with HIM assistance) scan the received fax for attachment to the Connect Care record.